AmjedAyoub/LocalStoreManaging/README.md

 This program is published on [GitHub](https://github.com/AmjedAyoub/LocalStoreManaging).

 ## Planned updates
 At the moment, this app is the minimum viable product.
-We hope to make updates to improve the UI/UX, and add more functionality and features such as the ability of managing the data from several stores if exists.
+For future updates; improve the UI/UX, and add more functionality and features such as the ability of managing the data from several stores if exists.